Equation-Free Coarse Control of Distributed Parameter Systems via Local Neural Operators: Preliminaries

 \subsection{Equation-Free system-level computations via local NOs: fixed-points and stability}

-Directly approximating long-time prediction, i.e. large $\Delta t$, is challenging, as the operator become stiff and prone to instabilities in high-frequency modes due to spectral bias.
-It is often more efficient to learn local-in-time solution operators $\mathcal{S}_{\Delta t}$ and apply them autoregressively, taking advantage of the semigroup property, to reconstruct long time horizon $T$:
+Learning long-time prediction is challenging due to stiffness and spectral bias.
+It is often more efficient to learn local-in-time solution operators $\mathcal{S}_{\Delta t}$ and apply them autoregressively, taking advantage of the semigroup property, to reconstruct a long time $T$ horizon predictor:

 This can suffer from error accumulation, especially for high-frequency modes.
 Instead, steady-states can be obtained directly as fixed points of the short-time solution operator:

 Newton’s method computes zeros of $\psi$: